In this guide we’ll take a look at the best garden vacuums for the UK market.

 I’ve compared design, features, build quality and cost

 What is The Best Garden Vacuum for the UK market?

 More Detailed Garden Vacuum Reviews

-My top pick is the Q Garden QGBV2500.
-It might not be the most well-known garden brand, but what it lacks in awareness, it makes up for in performance, quality and value.
+This Q Garden QGBV2500 wins first place as the best garden vacuum for the money.
+It might not be the most well-known garden brand, but what it lacks in awareness, it makes up for in excellent performance, quality and value.

 Let’s be honest, if you simply want to make picking up leaves or garden matter a bit easier you don’t need an industrial piece of kit.
 You want something with good power, that’s light enough to carry and is relatively inexpensive.
 This is why the Q Garden QGBV2500 ticks all the boxes.

 It’s got a 2500 watt motor (which is more than enough power), it weighs on 4.2kg which is the lightest of all the garden vacuums I reviewed, and it’s also the cheapest.

 This garden vacuum has a handy shoulder strap and a cleverly designed handle on the top which gives good control when you’re using it.
 I only needed to change hands after about half an hour, but can go for well over an hour without having to put it down.

 Something worth noting too is that it mulches as it goes, meaning the 45 litre collection bag is more than enough capacity for a medium sized garden.
 It might be worth investing in a face mask though as dry leaves can make quite a bit of dust when they travel through the unit.